w4rm15h/installer/README.md

 # installer
-An easy install scripts for my debian dev os' kali, ubuntu, mint. quickly run the scripts and after reboot you are ready to go. creates a scripts folder, update.py etc
+An easy install scripts for a quick debian dev os' kali, ubuntu, mint.
+I like to mix it up it keeps things fun. creates a scripts folder in the home dir with an update the system script that updates, upgrades, cleans and removes files. and a few other little auto scripts.